noura1993/cc-w5-PDA/static_and_dynamic_test_start_point/testing_task_1.md

     return "You have a total of" + total #the return statement should be after the for loop end end

+#should be end for the card game class
 ```